-The card also offers 2 miles per dollar on all purchases, and 10 miles per dollar on hotel stays booked through Hotels.com/venture.
+The card also offers 2 miles per dollar on all purchases.

 Beyond the rewards program, you can receive up to a $100 application fee credit for Global Entry or TSA PreCheck.
 These are the federal government’s expedited airport security programs.

 You’ll also pay no foreign transaction fee on purchases made abroad.
-The card has a $95 annual fee, but it’s waived the first year.
+The card has a $95 annual fee.

-You’ll also receive 1.25 miles per dollar on all purchases, plus 10 miles per dollar on hotel stays booked through Hotels.com/venture.
+You’ll also receive 1.25 miles per dollar on all purchases.

 You’ll also pay no foreign transaction fees.

-For small business owners looking for a massive sign-up bonus, the Capital One ® Spark ® Miles for Business does not disappoint.
+For small business owners looking for a massive sign-up bonus, the Spark Miles from Capital One does not disappoint.

 Cardholders will also earn 2 miles per dollar on all purchases and pay no foreign transaction fees.